 Therapy Moms is a Florida non-profit, 501(C)3 organization started by two friends who know from experience that "mommin ain't easy".
-These friends set out to recruit other moms with therapeutic skills and counseling experience to help moms who may need counseling for themselves, a child, or who may need extra support in their daily lives.
+These friends set out to recruit other moms with therapeutic skills and counseling experience to help moms who may need counseling for themselves, a child, or individuals who may need extra support in their daily lives.

 Rebecca Glenn has over 27 years of experience in therapy and leadership, working in a variety of social service, behavioral health, juvenile justice, and child welfare systems.
 Rebecca started her career in 1993 as a Forensic Psychological Specialist with the Florida Department of Corrections where she was responsible for the mental health treatment and services to a large prison population.
-She transitioned to the private sector in 2000 serving in various clinical and executive leadership roles with Camelot Community Care, Inc. Currently, Rebecca is the Program Director of Kids and Canines that provides services that use therapy dogs as agents of change for children at risk.
+She transitioned to the private sector in 2000 serving in various clinical and executive leadership roles with Camelot Community Care, Inc. Rebecca was the Program Director of Kids and Canines that provides services that use therapy dogs as agents of change for children at risk.

 Rebecca obtained her Master in Science (MS) degree in Counseling and Human Development from Troy State University in 1993 and received her Master in Business Administration (MBA) in 2006 from Capella University.
 Rebecca is a licensed mental health therapist (LMHC) and qualified supervision in the state of Florida.

 Her passion for helping children, empowering people, and building strong quality programs that serve her community earned her the Tampa Bay Non-Profit Business Women of the Year award in 2012.
-Rebecca is married, has three children, and two grandchildren.
-Rebecca is also the “dog” mom to four wonderful canines, three of which currently work as therapy dogs with children.

 Dr. Patricia Tennant Sokol, is Co-owner of Sokol Vineyards, LLC, dba Katya Vineyards.
 Dr. Sokol was previously the grant manager for Workforce Connection as a successful administrator of a federal, state grant including reporting requirements and outcomes.
 Previously she served as the executive director of the Marion County Children’s Advocacy Center, Inc., Kimberly’s Cottage.
 A 2006 graduate of the Tillie Fowler Excellence in Public Service Leadership Series, Dr. Sokol has an extensive background in children’s services including serving as the County Administrator for the Department of Children and Families supervising Family Safety Programs.
 Previously she was the Director of the Consortium for Child Welfare Studies at the Louis de la Parte Florida Mental Health Institute, the University of South Florida where she supervised the technical assistance and consultation to communities implementing Florida’s Community Based Care Initiative.